univalence/spark-tools/parka/README.md

 It implements DeltaQA for Datasets, comparing two Datasets to each other and notifying differences into Parka Analysis which is an object that contains the comparison’s data..

-For more information about what deltaQA is, Here is a talk that explain clearly this concept!

 ## Table of content

 - [Installation](#installation)